fridge-dev/blog/docs/_posts/2025-02-28-design-docs-are-a-tool.md

 title: Design docs are a tool
 ---

-Design docs are a tool to save you time.
+**Design docs are a tool to save you time.** If you're not treating it that way, you're doing it wrong.

 I've heard from numerous people that they hate writing docs, it's stressful, they're bad at it, they procrasinate on it.
 I mildly share the same feeling.
 Here is my philosophy for writing docs that has helped me and hopefully can help you.